mer-hybris/hadk.sailfishos.org/mic.rst

    guarantee backwards compatibility for old Sailfish OS versions!
 E.g., expect patterns to break as new HA packages get introduced etc.

-   Ensure you pick the same release as your target was in    :doc:`scratchbox2`.
+   Ensure you pick the same release as your target was in :doc:`build-env`.
    E.g., if target's ``ssu lr`` versions begin with ``4.3.0.``, build Sailfish OS update 4.3.0.15 (check for the latest, non "Early Access" `Sailfish OS version`_)